 “A voice of one calling: “In the desert prepare the way for the LORD; make straight in the wilderness a highway for our God.”

 The Arabian Peninsula was a deserted place.
-The “voice calling in the desert” here is clearly refering to the Azan.
+The “voice calling in the desert” here clearly refers to the Azan.

 The whole verse reads “Make a path a highway for God”

-The Azan (call of prayers) for Muslims is a call which tells Muslim that God is calling him.
+The Azan (call of prayers) for Muslims is a call that tells Muslims that God is calling them.
 It is heard all around the world and five times a day.
-Moreover, hadith refer Azan as a way to Allah and to a submission to God.
+Moreover, the hadith refers to =The Muslim’s call for prayers=Azan as a way to Allah and to a submission to God.